-Position Type: Contract Supervised by: Director of Health Promotion
+Position Type: Full-time Coordinator Supervised by: Director of Support

-Department: Health Promotion Years of Experience: 2 years
+Department: Support Department Years of Experience: 2 + years

 The Black Coalition for AIDS Prevention (Black CAP) is a non-profit, community-based organization that serves Toronto’s diverse African, Caribbean and Black (ACB) communities.
 The mission of the agency is to reduce the transmission of HIV within Toronto’s Black communities while enhancing the quality of life of those living with or affected by HIV/AIDS.
-Our approach to service delivery recognizes that holistic responses are required as we work with people who are living with, or at risk for, HIV.
+Our approach to services recognizes that holistic approaches are required as we work with people who are living with, or at risk for, HIV.
 Black CAP is an inclusive space which provides services to a diverse ACB population that includes newcomers, LGBTQ communities, youth, and other at-risk populations.
 Operating in downtown Toronto, we are supported by a broad range of government and foundation funders.
-To learn more visit us at www.blackcap.ca or on social media (Facebook, Instagram and Twitter) at @BlackCAPTO.
+As an employer we also offer competitive compensation, a comprehensive health benefits plan, an Employee Assistance Program, annual RRSP contributions and access to a wellness program.
+To learn more visit us at www.blackcap.ca or on social media (Facebook and Twitter) at @BlackCAPTO.

 We are seeking an individual with the following qualifications:

-- Proficiency with MS Office (Microsoft Word, Excel, and Power Point), Outlook and using social media
+- Knowledge of MS Office (Microsoft Word, Excel and Power Point), internet and email are essential.

 - The ability to speak a language other than English is an asset.